fazpu/django-angular-starter/README.md

 ## Requirements
 * Install Docker and Docker Compose
-* run `make firstrun` - this will download all necessary docker images, runs migrations and initiate django development server
+* run `make firstrun` - this will download and build all necessary docker images, runs migrations and initiate django development server
 * in new terminal window run `make dev` that starts a webpack development server (which proxies requests to django server)
 * the development is then done on http://localhost:3000